fabkury/ndc_map/README.md

 ### Mapping U.S. Food and Drug Administration (FDA) National Drug Codes (NDC) to Drug Classes and Codes
 ###### codename: ndc_map
 *_Mapping NDCs to Anatomical Therapeutic Chemical (ATC) Level 5, Veterans' Affairs Drug Classes, MESH Pharmacological Actions, SNOMED Clinical Terms, and other Drug Classification Systems and Terminologies_*

+**!!!
+THIS SCRIPT IS DEPRECATED.
+PLEASE SEE A MORE MODERN PYTHON SCRIPT AT https://github.com/fabkury/n2c !!!**

 This script provides the drug class (or classes) from a given drug classification system (e.g. ATC) of each FDA National Drug Code (NDC), if any is available.
 It does that by querying the online RxNorm API at https://rxnav.nlm.nih.gov/.
 This script is just a helper to query the API in bulk and write the resposes to a convenient CSV file -- the mappings themselves are maintained and provided for free by RxNorm.
 The program can read the input NDCs from a flat list (text file, one NDC per line) or from one column in a CSV file.